richardhenyash/balloon-pop-maths/README.md

 * A simple, bright, colorful and engaging design would fit this demographic.

 #### User Requirements ####
-* Visually engaging
+* Visually engaging.
-* Easy to navigate
+* Easy to navigate.
-* Easy to update game settings
+* Easy to update game settings.
 * Responsive design is required as users may be viewing the site on Mobile, Tablet or Desktop.

 #### User Stories ####